joelcnz/RockDash/README.md

 3. Maybe/hopefully have inbetween movements

 Bugs:
+1. A rock popped up after loading level and went through a diamond maker.

 Fixed bugs (hopefully):
 1. Can wipe out a rock on the bottom (maybe to do with diamond maker under there)